 An air source heat pump could take the place of a boiler or furnace, but it works differently.
 It doesn’t burn fuel to create heat, but instead moves it from one place to another.
 Heat from the air gets absorbed into a fluid, which causes it to become a gas.
 The gas is then compressed, raising its temperature.
 The higher temperature is then transferred into the heating system.

-In the US air source heat pumps have been used for many years, but until recently not in areas with long periods of sub-zero temperatures, says Energy Saver.
+In the US air source heat pumps have been used in LEED building and eco houses for many years, but until recently not in areas with long periods of sub-zero temperatures, says Energy Saver.
 Now, though, because of the advance of technology, they are an eco heating alternative for these regions, too.

 ‘It is possible that you will need a battery storage or buffer storage system in addition to the heat pump because you rarely produce electrical power from PV when you need to generate heat.
 Therefore you store the electricity generated in batteries and use it when you need it or use the heat pump in the day time, heat water and store it in a buffer store for use when you need heating.
 You could also use the photovoltaic power in the summer with your heat pump to provide comfort cooling when it is especially hot (assuming your system is set up for cooling).’